Tim Cahill: Western Samoa

 Although born in Sydney, Cahill had lived in Western Samoa for three years before returning to Australia as a child.
 The Football Federation Samoa invited Australia-based Cahill to play for the country at the 1994 OFC U-20 Championship.
 The competition winners would qualify for the 1995 FIFA World Youth Championship.
 Cahill made his debut for the under-20 team at the age of 14.

 He made his debut for Western Samoa in a 3–0 loss against New Zealand coming on as a substitute.
 He also played against Vanuatu in another 3–0 defeat.
 He played alongside his older brother Sean, who was a goalkeeper.
 His younger brother Chris later went on to captain the country at the top national team level.

 Change of allegiance

 In February 2002, Cahill received an offer to play for the Republic of Ireland at the 2002 FIFA World Cup by Mick McCarthy, his former manager at Millwall.
 Cahill has Irish grandparents and McCarthy had hoped that Cahill would be interested.
 However Cahill was not eligible as he was cap-tied to Samoa.

-FIFA changed its eligibility rules in 2003, allowing players capped at junior levels to switch international allegiance, meaning that Cahill was then able to play for England, Republic of Ireland, Australia or Samoa.
-He chose to represent the country of his birth, declaring it a "special moment".
+FIFA changed its eligibility rules in 2003, allowing players capped at junior levels to switch international allegiance, meaning that Cahill was then able to play for England, Australia, the Republic of Ireland or Samoa.
+He chose to represent the country of his birth (Australia), declaring it a "special moment".